hauptem/F5-Multisite-Dashboard/README.md

 ---

 ### Backend API Host Setup
-The **Dashboard API Host** provides JSON-based endpoints for remote sites.
+The **Dashboard API Host** provides JSON-based endpoints for remote sites accessible by one or more Front-ends.

 #### Dashboard API Hosts Critical Dependencies: